AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_members_unity.md.md

 #### Transfer the chat room ownership

 Only the chat room owner can call `ChangeRoomOwner` to transfer the ownership to the specified chat room member.
-Once the ownership is transferred, the original chat room owner becomes a regular member.
+Once the ownership is transferred, the former chat room owner becomes a regular member.
 The new chat room owner and the chat room admins receive the `OnOwnerChangedFromRoom` callback.

 The following code sample shows how to transfer the chat room ownership: